 If you are wondering how to make your family’s sick days better, you’ve come to the right place.
 Whether you have one family member who doesn’t feel well or several, trying to de-stress can help.
 Even though sickness can bring out the worst in everyone, you can make this time better by being mindful of how temporary this situation is.

 With sicknesses, every one needs time to rest.
 For parents, having the whole family get sick is the worst.
 You have to continue adulting, even when you want to curl up in bed for days.
 Remember, you can still use this time together to make wonderful memories both for you and your children.

 First, give up the idea that your day will continue as normal.
 Accomplishing your usual work is difficult.
 To make this time less stressful, expect less of everyone.
-To spread positivity, wake up thinking about what you are grateful for, and share one happy thought with each person in your home before breakfast (but after your coffee of course ?).
+To spread positivity, wake up thinking about what you are grateful for, and share one happy thought with each person in your home before breakfast.

 Allow the children to put off their homework.
 When children are not feeling well, they don’t need to push themselves.
 Let them work at their own pace.